Can California Tenants Repair and Deduct?

-A tenant forfeits any right to repair and deduct or vacate the premises if the health and safety issue in the rental unit is caused by the tenant’s negligence or failure to follow the tenant’s obligations under California Code 1941.2 or if the tenant’s failure to follow these obligations limits the landlord’s ability to make the needed repair.
-These include:
+A tenant forfeits their right to repair and deduct or vacate the premises if the health and safety issue in the rental unit is caused by the tenant’s negligence or failure to follow the tenant’s obligations under California Code 1941.2 or if the tenant’s failure to follow these obligations limits the landlord’s ability to make the needed repair.
+This includes:

 - Keeping the unit clean and in a sanitary condition

 - Properly disposing of all trash and debris